-Examination: Regents Exam in United States History and Government (required)
+Examination: Regents Exam in United States History and Government (required) Level: Grade 11 (AP US History and Government may be substituted)

-ADVANCED PLACEMENT U.S. HISTORY AND GOVERNMENT (2210) - 11th Grade
+ADVANCED PLACEMENT U.S. HISTORY AND GOVERNMENT (2210)

 This NYS developed course is a chronological study of U.S. history.
 Topics covered include American Government, Civil War and Reconstruction, World Wars, Civil Rights, the presidents, and modern politics.
 The course is a study in political, economic, and social trends of each time period.
 This advanced course is designed to meet and exceed NYS and Common Core Standards to provide students with the analytic skills and factual knowledge necessary to deal critically with the problems and materials in U.S. History.
 Course work is demanding and requires a commitment to an increased workload.
 Students completing this course are required to take the AP U.S. History Exam.